Adam Thielen Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 - Thielen has caught a touchdown pass versus the Packers four times, and had multiple TDs in two of those games.

-- The 221.0 passing yards the Packers yield per game makes them the NFL's fourth-ranked pass defense this season.
+- The Packers have the NFL's fourth-ranked pass defense this season, allowing 221.0 yards per game through the air.

-- The Packers have conceded 15 passing TDs this season (1.5 per game), ranking them 17th among NFL defenses.
+- The Packers have given up 15 touchdowns through the air (1.5 per game).
+They are 17th in the NFL in that category.

 Recent Performances